jboxtel/sf-skipper/README.md

 # Salesforce Commander

 A keyboard-first command palette for Salesforce.
-Press `⌘⇧K` (Mac) or `Ctrl+Shift+K` (Windows/Linux) on any Salesforce page and jump to any object, field, flow, or setup page in seconds — or describe a query in plain English and let Claude write the SOQL for you.
+Press `⌘⇧K` (Mac) or `Ctrl+Shift+K` (Windows/Linux) on any Salesforce page and jump to any object, field, flow, or setup page in seconds.

 > Built for admins, developers, and consultants who live in Salesforce Setup all day and would like to spend less time clicking through menus.

-# Install (developer mode)
-Clone or download this repository.
-Open chrome://extensions and enable Developer mode (top-right).
-Click Load unpacked and select the project folder.
-(Optional, for the SOQL Generator) Right-click the extension icon → Options → paste your Anthropic API key.
-The extension is not yet published to the Chrome Web Store.
-Until then, "Load unpacked" is the supported install path.
->

 ## Why